oemof/tespy/README.rst

 Citation
 ========
 The scope and functionalities of TESPy have been documented in a paper published in the Journal of Open Source Software with an OpenAccess license.
 Download the paper from https://doi.org/10.21105/joss.02178.
 As TESPy is a free software, we kindly ask that you add a reference to TESPy if you use the software for your scientific work.
 Please cite the article with the BibTeX citation below.

-Additionally, you have the possibility to cite a specific version of TESPy to make your work reproducible.
-The source code of every version is published on zenodo.
-Find your version here: https://doi.org/10.5281/zenodo.2555866.

 BibTeX citation::